mrworkman/replay-syslog/README.md

      --delay <N> The number of milliseconds to wait between the replay of each message.
      --help      Print this help text and exit.
+     --file <file_name>
+                 The file to read the syslog messages from.
      --no-echo   Do not echo the messages to the screen.
      --no-loop   Do not replay the messages more than once.
      --no-ts     Do not change the timestamp before replaying the message.